pemo11/easygrader/README.md

 This zip file has to be the only zip file in the submission directory.

-The last step before the grading can start is to setup/update the simpeplgrader.ini file.
+The last step before the grading can start is to setup/update the *simpeplgrader.ini* file.
 It can look like this:

 xxx

 Please note, that the directory paths have to exist on your computer of course.

-Now start Simpelgrader through:
+Now start *Simpelgrader* through:

 1. Opening the command prompt (Powershell oder Cmd)
 2. Switching into the project directory
-3. Activating the virtual environment (this step is optional.
+3. Activating the virtual environment (this step is optional).
 4. Starting the application

-python .\App.py
+`python .\App.py`

-Run the precheck (Menue option A)
+5. Run the precheck (Menue option A)

-Extract the zip file (Menue option B)
+6. Extract the zip file (Menue option B)

-Start the grading process (Menue option D)
+7. Start the grading process (Menue option D)

 ## A few details about the "inner workings" of Simpelgrader